Queen scallop

 The queen scallop (Aequipecten opercularis) is a medium-sized species of scallop, an edible marine bivalve mollusk in the family Pectinidae, the scallops.
 It is found in the northeast Atlantic and is important in fisheries.

 Description

 At about 7 cm in size, this is one of the smaller scallop species which are commercially exploited.
 The shell of this species is sometimes quite colourful, and it is also thin and brittle.
-It has about twenty radiating umbones.
+It has about twenty radiating ribs.
 The left valve is slightly more convex than the right one.
 One auricle of the right valve is larger than the other which creates a notch near the hinge used by the modified foot in young scallops to spin byssal threads.
 Older scallops are free swimming.